Nithanth/T3PO/README.md

    - The base URL for your Jira server instance
    - The key of the project you want to publish a ticket for (found on your Jira account)

+2. Insert your OpenAI API key and Jira API key in the `vault.py` file

 ## Usage

 1. Run the Streamlit app: